Giorgio Di Centa: Biography

 Di Centa began cross-county skiing very early in a family in which his elder brother Andrea was also a professional skier.
-At the age of 16 he became a member of Italy's junior team while also skiing for the Carabinieri sport team.
+At the age of 16, he became a member of Italy's junior team while also skiing for the Carabinieri sport team.
 He became a member of Italy's senior team in 1995.
 He finished 8th in the 30 km event at the 1998 Winter Olympics.

 After a silver medal at the 2005 FIS Nordic World Ski Championships in the double pursuit and a silver medal at the 2002 Winter Olympics in the 4 x 10 km.
 Di Centa, who had never won an individual race in the cross-country skiing World Cup, arrived in great shape for the 2006 Winter Olympics in Turin.
 He would finish a disappointing fourth in the 30 km double pursuit, losing a medal at the finish to fellow Italian Pietro Piller Cottrer.
 The two were also key players in the strongest Italian relay team ever, winning gold in the 4 x 10 km race.

 Di Centa's greatest victory was in the 50 km race where he defeated Russian Eugeni Dementiev by 0.8 seconds, the closest 50 km event in Olympic history, eclipsing Thomas Wassberg's 4.9 second victory over Gunde Svan (both Sweden) at the 1984 Winter Olympics in Sarajevo.
-The medals ceremony for the 50 km occurred during the Closing Ceremony where Di Centa's sister, Olympic medalist Manuela Di Centa, presented him with the gold medal.
+The medals ceremony for the 50 km occurred during the Closing Ceremony, where Di Centa's sister, Olympic medalist Manuela Di Centa, presented him with the gold medal.
 He won a bronze medal in the 15 km + 15 km double pursuit at the FIS Nordic World Ski Championships 2009 in Liberec.

 For the 2010 Winter Olympics, a picture of Di Centa in competition during the 50 km event at the previous Olympics was used as a pictogram for the cross-country skiing events.
 In September 2009, it was announced that Di Centa was named flagbearer for the opening ceremony for the 2010 Games.

 He retired on 1 March 2015 at the age of 42, after the end of the 50 km at the FIS Nordic World Ski Championships 2015.

-On 20 December 2015 he returned to the World Cup race in the 15 km classic in Toblach, Italy.
+On 20 December 2015, he returned to the World Cup race in the 15 km classic in Toblach, Italy.

-The father of three children, his daughter Martina competed for Italy at the 2022 Winter Olympics in Cross-country skiing.
+The father of three children, his daughter Martina competed for Italy at the 2022 Winter Olympics in Cross-country skiing, also returning for the 2026 Olympics.